Injections for Joint Pain

 Beaumont Bone & Joint Institute has offered injections for joint pain for over 40 years.
 Our orthopedic specialists keep current on the latest research on joint injections in order to best advise patients about treatment options.
 By receiving injections from a joint care specialist, you can benefit from a comprehensive care plan for your arthritis.
 Whether or not you are a candidate for joint injections, our specialists will work with you to find the best course of action for joint pain relief so that you can get back to your favorite activities.

-If you would like to learn more about joint injections or schedule a consultation with one of our specialists, please call our office at (409) 838–0346 or fill out our Appointment Request form.
+If you would like to learn more about joint injections or schedule a consultation with one of our specialists, please call our office at (409) 838–0346.